haonanou/MachineLearning_FinalProject/Proposal.md

 # What machine learning techniques are you planning to apply or improve upon?
 - Linear regression and Logistic regression
-- Knn classifier
+- KNN classifier
 - Random forest
 - Tree classifier
 - Support Vector Machines

 # Intended experiments: What experiments are you planning to run?
-- Trying different algorithms to predict same clustering or grouping
+- Trying different algorithms to predict the same clustering or grouping
 - Fitting linear regression on to the baseline salary
 - Logistic regression to classify
-- Evaluation the model with accuray
+- Evaluation of the model with accuracy

 # How do you plan to evaluate your machine learning algorithm?
 - Use Dummy Classifier for baseline metric for evaluation
-- Use different types of classifiers to compare results and find the one with best performance
+- Use different types of classifiers to compare results and find the one with the best performance